zhukovdm/smartwalk-docs/content/adm.md

 If something is broken or not working as expected, you might find [**Troubleshooting**](#troubleshooting) helpful before searching for a solution on the Web.

-## Data preparation

-This section explains how to prepare data for two system components: the [database](#entity-store-and-index) (entity store and index) and the [routing engine](#routing-engine).

-!!! warning
-    The complexity of extracting and building data structures depends on the size of a particular region and might be time- and resource-consuming, especially when processing `OSM` dumps.

-### Prerequisites
+## Prerequisites

-Ensure that the following programs are installed on the target system.
+Ensure that the following programs are installed on the target system:

 - `bash`
 - `docker`